 Title –The "title" in the "General" section allows you to name the visual and change how the title looks.
 You can make the title bigger or smaller, choose its color, and decide where to put it on the report page.
 It helps you create a clear and attractive report with visuals that have clear names and styles.

 Header icons –Header icons refer to small graphical symbols or images placed at the top of a visual.
-These icons serve various purposes and provide quick access to different functionalities and actions within the Power BI service.
-For example, you can apply filters, go into focus mode, export the visuals.
+These icons serve various purposes and provide quick access to different functionalities and actions within the Power BI.
+For example, you can enter Focus mode, export data, show the visual as a table, drill through to related pages, spotlight a visual, copy the visual, and access additional options.

 Tooltips –In Power BI, tooltips are like little boxes that pop up when you move your mouse over a data point or item in a report.
 They show extra information related to that data, helping you understand it better.
 Tooltips are a handy way to get more insights without overcrowding the main visual, making data exploration easier and more informative in your reports and dashboards.